theNizo/DvorakByNizo/README.english.md

 [AME](https://ameliorated.info/) doesn't have a GUI for that.

-The ID of the layout is listed in the release notes.
-I will use the following one as an example: `0c07:A0010c07` (IDs can be figured out by setting a default override, then running `Get-WinDefaultInputMethodOverride` in powershell)
+I will use the following ID as an example: `0c07:A0010c07` - Replace it with the ID listed in the release.
+(IDs can be figured out by [setting a default override](https://winaero.com/set-default-keyboard-layout-windows-10/) on an unmodified Windows 10, then running `Get-WinDefaultInputMethodOverride` in powershell.)

 1. Powershell: `Set-WinDefaultInputMethodOverride -InputTip "0c07:A0010c07"`
 1. Win+I -> Devices -> Typing -> Advanced Keyboard Settings -> Set default layout to "Dvorak by Nizo"